 Average Catering Director Salary

-It can be difficult to say for certain how much you can expect to earn as a catering director since salary varies by employer, typical event size and budget, and location.
-In general, however, one can expect to earn between $35,000 and $45,000.
+It is impossible to say for certain how much you can expect to earn as a catering director, since salary varies by employer, typical event size and budget, and location.
+In general, however, the Bureau of Labor Statistics reports that the average salary for a caterer in 2010 was between $35,000 and $45,000.
 This number can increase dramatically with education and experience.
-You can also earn more by using your skills to launch your own catering service, though a business degree might be in order to help you succeed.
+You can also use your skills to launch your own catering service, though a business degree might be in order to help you succeed.